sbslee/pypgx/docs/cli.rst

    usage: pypgx import-variants [-h] [--assembly TEXT] [--platform TEXT]
                                 gene vcf imported-variants

-   Import variant data for the target gene.
+   Import variant (SNV/indel) data for the target gene.

+   The command will first slice input VCF for the target gene and then assess whether every genotype call in the sliced VCF is haplotype phased.
+It will return an archive file with the semantic type VcfFrame[Consolidated] if the VCF is fully phased or otherwise VcfFrame[Imported].

    Positional arguments:
      gene               Target gene.
      vcf                VCF file (zipped or unzipped).
-     imported-variants  Archive file with the semantic type VcfFrame[Imported].
+     imported-variants  Archive file with the semantic type VcfFrame[Imported] or VcfFrame[Consolidated].

    Optional arguments:
      -h, --help         Show this help message and exit.